davidusb-geek/emhass/docs/lpems.md

 Constraints are also used to define semi-continuous variables.
 Semi-continuous variables are variables that must take a value between their minimum and maximum or zero.

-A final set of constraints is used to define the bahavior of the battery.
+A final set of constraints is used to define the behavior of the battery.
 Notably:
 - Ensure that maximum charge and discharge powers are not exceeded.
 - Minimum and maximum state of charge values are not exceeded.
 - Force the final state of charge value to be equal to the initial state of charge.